by John Bandler

 Each state and regulator has their own rules, and that can create some confusion.
 Terminology may vary, but remember that any rule can impost the above obligations, even if it is titled as a law relating to cybersecurity, information security, data breach, security breach, privacy, and more.
 Within each rule are sets of definitions and triggers for reporting.
 At their heart, they protect information which can be used to assume a victim's identity, but they may call it it "Personal Identifying Information", "Personal Information", "Personal Data" or other term, and the definitions will vary.

+Improving cybersecurity is the key to preventing data breaches.
 How does an organization attain and exceed "reasonable security"?
-I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and looking for continual improvement.
+I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and pursuing continual improvement.

 This is a brief summary with some simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
-This article is for myself, students, clients, potential clients, and anyone else in need of information.
 It is not legal advice nor consulting advice, and is not tailored to your circumstances.

 - Email Based Funds Transfer Frauds (priority cybercrime threat)